MercaderLabAnatomy/T-MIDAS/README.md

 # A Tiny Bioimage Analysis Suite
-- A collection of Python scripts executable with a text-based user interface.
+- A collection of Python scripts executable with a simple text-based user interface.
-- For automated processing and analysis of biological tissue images.
+- For **automated processing** and analysis of biological tissue images.
 - Runs on any low-grade workstation with a single GPU.
 - Supported imaging modalities:
   - Confocal fluorescence microscopy (2D, 3D),